 Many co-ops allow pied-à-terres as well but it’s something you’ll want to check.
 Most websites let you search for co-ops that allow pied-à-terres.

 While you can search for whatever kind of pied-à-terres you want, most are small and located in convenient areas.
-If you’re looking for a 2,000 square foot pied-à-terre in NYC, it’s either a second home or you’re very rich (most likely both!).
+If you’re looking for a 2,000 square foot penthouse, it’s either a second home or you’re very rich (most likely both!).

 For the financial reasons mentioned above, pied-à-terres are usually good for property values in your building.
 Since all condos allow pied-à-terres, only co-ops need to evaluate if they want them or not.